sveltejs/v2.svelte.dev/content/guide/15-contributing-guide.md

 `start` and `end` are hard to determine strictly by looking at your `input.html` code, so sometimes you have to use feedback from `npm run test` to refine those values.

-`message` and `code` are user specified in the code where the error should be thrown.
+`message` and `code` are specified in your fix, so when you throw this new error you can choose the message and code.
+It's recommended to check out other errors with their messages and codes to get an idea of how to structure yours.

 #### Running the failing test